stickies/stickies.github.com/_posts/2013-1-12-autocompletion-in-vim.markdown

     :set dictionary='/usr/share/dict/word'

+Now you have autocompletion with 235886 words at your disposal!
+You can actually give 'dictionary' a list, for example you could also add the propernames file at */usr/share/dict/propernames*.

 #### The thesaurus
 Unfortunately, the thesaurus on a Mac is stored in a binary format, so is inaccessible to vim.
 Instead, check out [https://github.com/sgur/thesaurus-gutenberg.vim](https://github.com/sgur/thesaurus-gutenberg.vim), it's a pre-defined thsaurus for Vim.